 Log in to get the status of a request by member ID or reference ID.
 Information is available to the ordering provider, servicing provider, and facility listed on the request (by TIN).

-Note: We typically respond to your original request within 5 business days.
+Note: We typically respond to your original request within 5 calendar days.
 It may take up to 15 days if we need additional information.
 As soon as we make a decision, we'll fax it to you.
 If we deny the request, we'll mail a detailed letter to you and the member.

 You can change a review request by fax at 800-843-1114.
 Be sure to include the reference ID number.